 This sustainable youth hostel features solar power, private and dorm rooms, and a large courtyard with picnic tables, where you can swap stories with fellow travellers at the end of the day.

-It’s a short walk to the shops in Paihia, cruises, or the beach, and only three and a half kilometres to Waitangi.
+It’s a short walk to the shops in Paihia, cruises, or the beach, and only 3.5 kilometres to Waitangi.

 • Solar Powered